AhmedAshrafMohamed112/Fawry-internship-task/README.md

-# Fawry Internship Backend Task
+# Fawry Internship Full Stack Development Task

-This is a simple Java task to simulate an e-commerce checkout system.
+This is a simple Java task for a Full Stack Development internship, simulating an e-commerce checkout system.

 ## Features:
 - Product management (expiry, shipping, weight).